Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings

 \begin{lemma} Let $X$ be an $\tilde{A}_2$-building and let $\Gamma$ act properly and cocompactly on $X$.
 Let $\Omega$ be a set of representatives $\Gamma \backslash X$.
 There exist positive real numbers $a,b$ such that, for every $x \in \Omega$ and $y \in X$, there is $\gamma \in \Gamma$ such that $\gamma y \in \Omega$ and $|\gamma| \leq a d(x,y)+b$. \end{lemma}

-The proof of the Main Theorem in the cocompact case will be completed in Section~\ref{sec:harmonic_constant}.
+The proof of the main theorem in the cocompact case will be completed in Section~\ref{sec:harmonic_constant}.
 The necessary modifications for non-cocompact (but undistorted) lattices are explained in Section~\ref{sec:non-uniform}.

 The main difference between our setup and that of existing proofs of strong property (T) is that there is no algebraic group over a local field $G$ that contains $\Gamma$.
-In fact, it may well be that the full automorphism group of $X$ is discrete.
+In fact, the automorphism group of an exotic building $X$ is discrete in most known cases, see \cite{MR3719076}, \cite{MR3928791}.
 It turns out that the building $X$ can serve as a replacement for $G$.
 This is illustrated by the following induction, that imitates induction of representations from $\Gamma$ to $G$.
 Actually, this induction is the perfect analogue of the $K$-invariant vectors for the induced representation of $G$, where $K$ is a maximal compact subgroup of $G$, cf. Section~\ref{sec:brutit}.
 The fact that there is no analogue of the full induced representation is one of the main difficulties that we will have to overcome, mainly in Section~\ref{sec:harmonic_constant}.

 Given a representation $\pi$ of $\Gamma$ on a Banach space $E$ we define